White House Shakes Up Legal Team Amid Public Duel Over Mueller Subpoena

 Times reporters Matt Apuzzo and Michael Schmidt also raised the prospect that Flood's arrival in the administration could clear the way for the departure of White House counsel Don McGahn, who may no longer be simpatico with Trump.

-Flood's law firm, Williams and Connolly, said on Wednesday that it was sad to see him go.
+Flood's law firm, Williams & Connolly, said on Wednesday that it was sad to see him go.

-"Emmet is a special lawyer and long-time member of the Williams & Connolly family," said chairman Dane Butswinkas.
+"Emmet is a special lawyer and longtime member of the Williams & Connolly family," said Chairman Dane Butswinkas.
 "We are disappointed to lose him to the White House, but we fully appreciate Emmet's strong commitment to public service.
 The White House will be fortunate to have his experienced counsel."